tmhglnd/jit.underworld/README.md

 ## jit.persephone

-The compagnion of jit.hades~.
-Captures all "normal" data per rendering frame.
-This can be ints, floats, lists or symbols.
+The spouse of jit.hades~.
+Captures all "regular" data per rendering frame.
+This can be `int`'s, `float`'s, `list`'s or `symbol`'s.
 All will be stored in the dictionary for non-realtime rendering.

 **arguments**
 - context name : use the name of your jit.underworld context